ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using_unity_machine_learning_agents/06-The-Unity-project.md

 ![AgentDrArmComponent](images/agent-dr-arm-component.png "Figure 7.
 The AgentDrArm component on the ML-NPC game object.")

 _Max Step_ is a property from _Agent_.
-It determines the maximum number of steps taken by an _Agent_ before being done; in our case this is effectively the maximum number of frames we want our battles to last (when training).
+It determines the maximum number of steps taken in training an _Agent_ before the episode is finished; in our case this is the maximum number of frames we want our battles to last.

 The ML subsystem will call on AgentDrArm implementations of functions such as _CollateObservations(..)_ and _OnActionReceived(..)_.
 We'll learn more about these later.